network-flows/Lonestar-Mod-Guide/docs/Translation_EN.md

 ## Modify/Implement existing translations

 The steps are quite similar to adding a new language.
-Add a `.csv` file to `English` or `ChineseSimplified` and write your translation.
+Add a `.csv` file to one of the directories: `English`, `ChineseSimplified`, `ChineseTraditional` and/or `Japanese`, and implement your translation.

-Note that you may even translate your texts into another different language, even if they only exist in another language mod.
+Note that you may translate your texts into another different language, even if they only exist in another language mod.
 As long as `LanguageCommon/<LanguageID>;"<LanguageDisplayName>"` doesn't exist, that language won't appear in the language selection.
 That means your translation will take effect only if the target language mod is active.

 Next Chapter: [Units](ShipUnit_EN.md)